 Alimony in California is a complicated matter.
 It is important, however, to understand how it could affect your divorce.
 Your handling of alimony in a Marin County divorce or separation can have a substantial impact on your financial future.
-Contact a lawyer from the Schoenberg Family Law Group, P.C., for help with alimony during a divorce case.
+Contact a Marin County alimony lawyer from the Schoenberg Family Law Group, P.C., for help with alimony during a divorce case.
 Our experienced lawyers in Marin County can protect your rights.

-Why Choose Us for Marin County Alimony Cases
+Why Choose Our Marin County Alimony Attorneys?

 - We provide personal attention and thoughtful representation to each client.
 Your lawyer will prioritize your unique needs and interests.